python-microscopy/python-microscopy/doc/BasicAcquisition.rst

 Basic Acquisiton
 ****************

 These instructions assume that you are imaging using near infrared dyes and the 671nm laser.
 While the same principles apply to imaging using other dye and laser combinations, there will be subtle differences.
-See Protocols_ and AdvancedImaging_.
+See :ref:`Protocols` and AdvancedImaging_.

 Before starting
 ===============